ousidus/ticket_machine/README.md

 ## Usage

-1. **Sign Up/Login**: Create a new account or login with existing credentials
+1. **Create Account**: Visit the signup page to create a new account with email verification
+2. **Login**: Use the login page to access your existing account
-2. **Create Tickets**: Click "New Ticket" to create a support ticket
+3. **Create Tickets**: Click "New Ticket" to create a support ticket with title, description, and priority
-3. **Manage Tickets**: View all your tickets in the dashboard
+4. **Manage Tickets**: View all your tickets in the dashboard with status indicators
-4. **Update Status**: Change ticket status from the dropdown (Open → In Progress → Closed)
+5. **Update Status**: Change ticket status from the dropdown (Open → In Progress → Closed)
-5. **Logout**: Use the user menu in the top-right corner
+6. **Logout**: Use the user menu in the top-right corner to sign out

 ## Project Structure

 ```
 src/
 ├── app/                    # Next.js App Router pages
-│   ├── dashboard/          # Dashboard page
+│   ├── dashboard/          # Main dashboard
 │   ├── login/             # Login page
+│   ├── signup/            # Account creation page
 │   └── globals.css        # Global styles
 ├── components/            # React components
-│   ├── auth/             # Authentication components
+│   ├── auth/             # Login, signup, and user navigation
 │   ├── layout/           # Layout components
 │   ├── tickets/          # Ticket-related components
 │   └── ui/              # Shadcn/UI components